lucatironi/lucatironi.github.io/_posts/2012-10-15-ruby_rails_android_app_authentication_devise_tutorial_part_one.md

 {% endhighlight %}

 #### Test the login
-Let's create a user to test the login with, open the rails console with <code>rails console</code> in the command line and write:
+Let's create a user to test the login with, open the rails console with `rails console` in the command line and write:

 {% highlight ruby %}
 user = User.new(:name => 'testuser', :email => 'user@example.com', :password => 'secret', :password_confirmation => 'secret')